leangjia/blender_docs/trunk/blender_docs/manual/video_editing/sequencer/selecting.rst

    if just one handle is selected moving the strip after selecting will change the strip's length.
    If both handles are selected the strip will move and behave the exact same as *Box Select*.
 Side of Frame
-   Overlap :kbd:`Equals`
-      Select strips laying on the current frame.
    Left/Right :kbd:`[`/:kbd:`]`
       Select strips laying left or right to the current frame.
 Handle